Back to blog

 "duration_seconds": 6,

-"subject": "MAYA (same character) at vanity mirror, examining her face in disappointed micro-expression",
+"subject": "MAYA (same lock) at vanity mirror, examining her face with a disappointed micro-expression",

 "action": "leans in close to mirror, sighs, drops shoulders",